xieyuheng/inner/persons/steven-vickers/1989-topology-via-logic.md

 ## 9.1 Algebraic posets
 ## 9.2 Spectral locales

+> Reasoning that finite joins are nicer than infinite ones, we now
+> investigate frames that can be presented without infinite joins.
+It
+> turns out that this is related to algebraicity of the frame.
+In the
+> next section we shall introduce algebraicity also for the dcpo of
+> points, so that it is present on both sides.

+> **Definition 9.2.1** A presentation of a frame is coherent iff there
+> are no infinite joins in its relations.

+> A locale D is spectral iff Ω D is coherent.

 ## 9.3 Spectral algebraic locales
 ## 9.4 Finiteness, second countability and co-algebraicity
 ## 9.5 Stone spaces